tierdev/docs/content/concepts/orgs.md

-The `org` parameter needs to be a valid org name (ie, a string starting with `"org:"`) which you will use throughout the application to record usage for this org.
+The `org` parameter needs to be a valid org name (ie, a string starting with `"org:"`) which you will use throughout the application to report usage for this org.

 The `plan` parameter needs to be a valid plan identifier with both name and version, as defined in your [pricing